 Coding Courses Made Easy

-Software Academy has put 15 years of expertise in coming up with courses that’ll help young kids learn to code and prepare them for the future.
+Software Academy has put 15 years of expertise in coming up with courses that’ll help young kids learn coding basics and prepare them for the future.
 It’s the UK’s only code course for kids accredited by the Northern Council for Further Education (NCFE), a recognised awarding body and non-profit organisation.
 And once your kid completes their chosen course, they’ll receive a qualification issued directly by the NCFE.

 Other than teaching coding for kids, Software Academy’s courses will also help them develop soft skills like creative thinking, innovative design, and problem-solving.
 These are all important skills that they can use in any profession, regardless of whether they pursue computer science courses in the future or not.